 Distribution of the type of the wait events for each component

-Detect where most time is being spent to help understand if the issue is related to disk IO, network operations, waiting for a condition or lock, or intense CPU work.
+Detect where most time is being spent to help understand if the issue is related to disk IO, RPC calls, waiting for a condition or lock, or intense CPU work.

 SELECT